yingtaoluo/yingtaoluo.github.io/_pages/about.md

 Truly grateful for all the great people from whom I learn a lot and get a lot of support.

 ## Methodology Interest
-Decision Making: Learning agent that collaborates with experts to make clinical decisions.
+Decision Making: Learning agent that collaborates with experts to make medical decisions.
-Foundation Model: Large language model and multimodal model for biomedicine and healthcare.
+Foundation Model: Large language model and multimodal model for biomedicine & health.

 ## Domain Interest
 Health, Science (scientific basis for health).